Cuisine of Réunion: Desserts

 In pastry, the gâteau patate ("potato pie"), the gâteau ti'son (corn pie), the seasonal fruit tart, the beignets de bananes ("banana fritters") are famous.
-Starch cakes, cassava, yams, and even sweet potatoes are also common.
+Starch cakes, cassava, yams, and sweet potatoes are also common.

 Special occasions

 For the New Year, typical pâté créole (Creole pate), whose filling is made of pork curry, called godivo, the dough is a mixture of curry sauce with flour and lard, and flavored with turmeric, accompanied by a little anise liqueur.